MicrosoftDocs/power-automate-docs/articles/minit/variants-filter.md

 :::image type="content" alt-text="Screenshot of one variant selected." source="media/variant-filter-example-2.png":::

 To select a discontinuous group of variants or to select variants by their number, you can select specific variants on the right.
-Select a variant to select/remove it from the list.
+Select a variant to select and remove it from the list.
 To make the selection of variants easier, use the selection buttons to select all variants, and to cancel the selection of all variants.